xuantungbrian/Tomato/documentation/M3_Requirements_and_Design.md

             - **Primary actor(s)**: User, Google Maps API
             - **Main success scenario**:
                 1. User clicks on the pin of another user’s post
-                2. User clicks on the Chat button
+                2. User clicks on the Send Message button
                 3. App creates a new chat room with both users in it
                 4. User sends a message to the other user
             - **Failure scenario(s)**: